 Bio: Larry Simburger began his ballooning involvement at the age of 15, by participating as balloon crew.
 He has always had an interest in aviation eventually making a career in the aviation industry at Boeing.
 Ballooning has been a family adventure, Gail his wife and sons Dave, Mike and Matthew have grown up in the ballooning community.
 Larry flies a balloon named Starfire a colorful balloon designed and named by his family.
 Larry’s newest addition to his family is Leo, he loves balloon chasing and is wonderful greeter to all the people who show up during flying and packup.
 Larry and crew are looking forward to coming back to Albany to visit with old friends and the opportunity to make new friends.

-Bio: Brann Smith Sundancer My first experience with hot air ballooning was 20 years ago.
+Bio: Brann Smith Sundancer My first experience with hot air ballooning was 24 years ago.
 It then became my passion as I soon realized that it is such an amazing and unique sport.
 In 1999 I completed my commercial pilot training and began flying in Oregon with my own company.
 I believe hot air ballooning is not just about flying but the people you encounter and the wonderful experience and memories we create together.
-During my career as a Pilot, I have flown in six states; Oregon, Idaho, Utah, Nevada, Arizona and now California.
+During my career as a Pilot, I have flown in six states; Oregon, Idaho, Utah, Nevada, Arizona, New Mexico and now California.
 Currently in Chico, California I am again flying as a business and give back to the community where I grew up.
 I hope to share the joy and serenity of floating through the air with as many people as I can, hoping to inspire the feeling of freedom and adventure to the hearts of others that it brings to me.

 Balloon: Heaven Bound